ibnishak/widdly/README.md

 Run:

-    ./widdly -http :1337 -acc user.lst -db /path/to/the/database
+    ./widdly -http :1337 -acc user.lst -db /path/to/the/database -gz 5

 - `-http :1337` - listen on port 1337 (by default port 8080 on localhost)
 - `-acc user.lst` - user list file.
 - `-db /path/to/the/database` - explicitly specify which file to use for the database (by default `widdly.db` in the current directory)
+- `-dbt flatFile` - database type: flatFile, bbolt, sqlite; use `-dbt ''` to list all
+- `-gz 5` - gzip compress level (1~9), 0 for disable, -1 for golang default

 ## Different between 'Save' button and TiddlyWeb's ajax sync